 Some of the positions you can obtain:

 Professional historians shape the way we interpret the past and bring it to life for others.
 Those employed in this field often teach at colleges and universities and conduct research in archives and historical facilities all over the world.
-Historians are involved in professional organizations, academic institutions, and communicate historical narratives through the books they write and the articles they publish.
+Historians are involved in professional organizations and academic institutions, and they communicate historical narratives through the books they write and the articles they publish.

 Working within a library system provides many opportunities to serve as a resource for library users and researchers.
 In addition to being specialists in the care and cataloging of books and related materials, librarians provide a variety of services to the public, often functioning as educators and community leaders.
 Administrative positions are available with further graduate study.

-Writing is an integral skill for a career in history and many writers, whether they produce fiction, nonfiction or work as a freelance writer, benefit from a background in history.
-They must provide literature and writing services that are creative, insightful, and accurate and which engage in contemporary trends and the needs of the marketplace.
+Writing is an integral skill for a career in history.
+Many writers, whether they produce fiction, nonfiction or work as a freelance writer, benefit from a background in history.
+They provide literature and writing services that are creative, insightful and accurate and which engage in contemporary trends and the needs of the marketplace.

-Administer affairs of museum and conduct research programs.
-Direct instructional, research, and public service activities of institution.
+Administer the affairs of museums and conduct research programs.
+Direct instructional, research and public service activities of institutions.

-Escort individuals or groups on sightseeing tours or through places of interest, historical sites, such as industrial establishments, public buildings, and art galleries.
+Escort individuals or groups on sightseeing tours or through places of interest like historical sites, which may include industrial establishments, public buildings and art galleries.